wilsonmar/mac-setup/README.md

 PROTIP: Our automation scripts also copies specific folders and text files to an external USB drive so they can be used to build a new machine <strong>from scratch</strong> after examination.

-1. Buy a new external USB NVMe SSD drive.
-They are $106 for 1TB at Costco.
+1. [_] Buy a new external USB NVMe SSD drive, which are more durable than magnetic (spinning) hard drives.
+P68 rated T7 are $126 for 2TB at Costco.
+1. [_] Have a fire-resistant vault to store backup media.
+1. [_] For lower cost than a spectrum analyzer to capture emissions on several frequencies, put a cell phone inside which has been installed with the <a target="_blank" href="https://velter.co/en-en/blogs/blog/shielding-tester-a-pocket-sized-faraday-cage-tester-for-android-and-ios">"Shielding Tester" app (from Velter KZ)</a> to detect Wi-Fi and cell signals.
+1. [_] Get a "Faraday dry sack" to keep the USB drive dry, dust-free, and free from electromagnetic fields. <a target="_blank" href="https://www.youtube.com/watch?v=EPVQ8m_yBVA">VIDEO</a>:
+   * Mylar blankets -8 dBm (not much protection)
+   * Aluminum foil -17 dBm
+   * Metal boxes (Ammo cans) -30 dBm
+   * -40 dBm is minimal level needed to block WiFi signals
+   * Mission Darkness bag -45 dBm
+   * NEST Z-bag with zip closure -51 dBm <a target="_blank" href="https://www.youtube.com/watch?v=eyIl7FfwXbs">VIDEO</a>
+   * Faraday Defense NX single-layer fold-over bag -60 dBm (99.9% of signals are blocked)
+   * <a target="_blank" href="https://www.faradaydefense.com/products/nx3">Faraday Defense NX3</a> double-layer fold-over bag, <a target="_blank" href="https://www.amazon.com/Faraday-Defense-17L-Waterproof-Backpack/dp/B08TMYC3RY/">$175 dry bag</a>, tower bag: -80 dBm (all signals are blocked)

 1. Plug in the new USB drive for storing backups.

-This you keep at home.
+   ### Dock

+   The default app icons displayed on the bottom of the screen is called the "Dock".

+   Click on any icon to open that application.

-1. Open Time Machine by clicking the Launchpad icon on the Dock for a list of apps, then click on the "Time Machine" app icon.
+1. Open Time Machine by clicking the Launchpad icon on the Dock displaying a list of apps, then click on the "Time Machine" app icon.

    The Dock is by default always visible on the bottom of the screen, but the automation script move it to the right side and appears when you hover over the right side of the screen.

-1. Select a location to store backups.
 1. Click "Add Backup Disk..." icon at the right side of the screen.
 1. Select the drive you just plugged in.
 1. Click "Add"